hightech-lowlife/hightech-lowlife.github.io/projects/017_vertical_taskbar/017_vertical_taskbar.md

 I challenge you to try this new position for a week and see if you can do it!
 You'll find you have more vertical space for web pages, documents,

-For me personally there is a rudimentary hierarchy of reliance on OS tools like taskbars and menus (you know who you are, when you go to the 'file menu' to open a document)
+For me personally there is an anecdotal rudimentary (making up from the top of my head) hierarchy of users listed on their reliance on OS tools like taskbars and menus

-0. (Not really on the list but worth mentioning) 12 year old "gamers" yelling racial obscenities at you on xbox, don't know what a desktop computer is, do everything from their ipad, lots of fighting on twitter and facebook, don't know what a 'backup' for their data is
+0. (Not really on the list but worth mentioning, absolute bottom of the proverbial stacktrace) 12 year old "gamers" yelling obscenities at you on xbox, don't know what a desktop computer is, do everything from their ipad, lots of fighting on twitter and facebook, don't know what a 'backup' for their data is

 1. Boomer Bumper Bowlers - All training wheels - Bottom taskbar, using menus to open documents, heavy reliance on the mouse, people that google 'google' etc - dell rubberdome with built in media keys (heavily used) - pressing the 'internet explorer' button on the keyboard
 2. Mac Muffin - Fully within the ecosystem - knows how to command c / command v - once gave tech support to someone else by telling them to restart and it solved their issue